Empowering social change, together.

 The purpose of the Program & Events Committee is to increase visibility of the CSWA, provide the supporters of the CSWA an opportunity to share in a common experience related to the Archives, and recognize those who have made significant contributions to California social welfare, particularly non-social workers, as well as those who have made outstanding contributions to professional social work education The committee plans and oversees CSWA events, including the annual CSWA Luncheon for the George D. Nickel Awards, the Frances Lomas Feldman Excellence in Education Award, and the Madeleine Stoner and Ralph Fertig CSWA Social Work Scholar Award.
 These events also serve as fundraising events to support the work of the Archives in collaboration with DOD.
 All board-supported events should be planned and executed in coordination with the Program & Events Committee, and all board and committee members are expected to actively support the success of CSWA programs and events.

-Membership, Operations, Governance and Finance Committee
+Membership, Operations, Governance and Finance Committee (M.O.G.F)

-Co-Chairs: Barbara Hitchcock, and Barrett Johnson
+Co-Chairs: Barbara Hitchcock, and Nikola Alenkin

 The Membership & Operations half of this committee is primarily responsible for building and enhancing intra-organizational relationships and operations, including:

-1. Developing and managing relationships with prospective and existing board and committee members, staff, interns, fellows, volunteers, and key strategic partners
+Developing and managing relationships with prospective and existing board and committee members, staff, interns, fellows, volunteers, and key strategic partners

-2. Oversight of organizational facilities, property, equipment, leases, accounts (non-banking/financial), subscriptions, and day-to-day operations
+Oversight of organizational facilities, property, equipment, leases, accounts (non-banking/financial), subscriptions, and day-to-day operations

 This committee manages the recruitment, nomination, orientation, and engagement of CSWA members and affiliated persons and works with CSWA staff to maintain the CSWA Board & Committee Roster.
 The committee reports to the Board on current membership activity, including forthcoming expiring terms of board membership.
 It may submit recommendations for new board members for election at any board meeting, using guidelines and procedures approved by the Board.
 Each year, between March and June, and depending on the needs of the CSWA, the Committee extends invitations for additional terms of office to members whose terms will expire at the end of that fiscal year.
 CSWA By-Laws Amended and Based on members’ willingness, availability, and level of engagement as to continued service on the board, the committee submits a proposed membership reelection slate to the entire board for approval.
 Every two years, between March and June, the committee is responsible for conducting the election of board officers who assume duties on July 1.